Human rights abuses in Chile under Augusto Pinochet: Detentions and torture centers

-Cuatro Alamos
+Cuatro Álamos

-Cuatro Alamos was a detention center that no one outside the DINA had access to, except personnel from other intelligence agencies.
-It was instituted in 1973, during the earliest phase of the regime.
-Life in Cuatro Alamos was relatively easier than it was in other detention sites.
+Cuatro Álamos was a detention center to which no one outside the DINA had access, except personnel from other intelligence agencies.
+It was established in 1973, during the earliest phase of the regime.
+Life in Cuatro Álamos was relatively easier than in other detention sites.
 It consisted of twelve small cells, one large cell, and staff offices.
 There were very few instances of torture within the walls of the prison.

-Londres No. 38
+Londres 38

-Londres No. 38 was a secret detention center located in downtown Santiago, where DINA members operated from 1973 until the end of 1974.
-This was one of the many sites that had been previously owned by leftist organizations.
+Londres 38 was a secret detention center located in downtown Santiago, where DINA members operated from 1973 until the end of 1974.
+This was one of the many sites previously owned by leftist organizations.
 Prisoners at Londres No. 38 endured lengthy interrogation periods and continual humiliating treatment.
 Captors preferred to torture detainees by electrocuting them.
 Not only were the suspects incarcerated, but their relatives were also arrested.
-Family members underwent sexual abuse in the presence of their relatives.
-However, during the initial period, prisoners were still permitted to interact with one another and share information.
+Family members underwent sexual abuse in the presence of their loved ones.
+However, during the initial period, prisoners were still permitted to interact with each other and share information.

 Villa Grimaldi

-Villa Grimaldi, located in Santiago, was DINA's most important torture center that began operating in 1974.
-Prisoners were interrogated for long periods of time.
-Once people were incarcerated on a massive scale, new places were reconditioned to hold them.
+Villa Grimaldi, located in Santiago, was DINA's most important torture center, which began operating in 1974.
+Prisoners endured long periods of interrogation.
+As more people were incarcerated on a massive scale, new places were reconditioned to hold them.
 The "tower" was designated as a holding center for political prisoners.
-There was a water tank on the top floor of the building, which included ten tight spaces where prisoners were held.
+On the top floor of the building, there was a water tank that included ten tight spaces where prisoners were held.
 These spaces were so small that victims had to enter them by crawling on their knees.
-The tower also included a torture chamber, where prisoners were kept in isolation.
+The tower also housed a torture chamber, where prisoners were kept in isolation.
 Many of them were never seen again.
-Food was scarce and the conditions were extremely unsanitary.
+Food was scarce, and the conditions were extremely unsanitary.